MolCellBiol-tsukuba/DeMemSeg/README.md

 The primary workflow is orchestrated through a Jupyter Notebook.

 1.  **Prepare Input Images**:
     * Place your 2D MIP fluorescence images of yeast cells (e.g., TIFF files) into a designated input directory.
-For demonstration, sample images are provided in `demo_images/` (or specify actual path).
+For demonstration, sample images are provided in `demo_images/`.
     * The current pipeline is optimized for images with characteristics similar to those described below (see "Microscopy Image Specifications").

 2.  **Configure Parameters in the Main Notebook**: